The Prince of Egypt (soundtrack)

 The official soundtrack for The Prince of Egypt was released on November 17, 1998.
 It features songs and scoring from the film, as well as songs not used in the film.
 The album peaked at No. 1 on Billboard magazine's Top Contemporary Christian chart, and No. 25 on the Billboard 200 chart.

 In addition to this album, tie-in albums were also released; a collector's edition, a country edition, and an inspirational edition.
-These other albums contained music that was not featured in the movie but rather inspired by the Biblical story of Exodus.
+These other albums contained music that was not featured in the film but rather inspired by the Biblical story of Exodus.

 The album also spawned a pair of hit singles.
 The first track, "When You Believe", was a duet performed by Mariah Carey and Whitney Houston, while the sixteenth track, "Through Heaven's Eyes", was performed by R&B duo K-Ci & JoJo, and the album's final track, "I Will Get There", was performed a cappella by R&B quartet Boyz II Men.

 Songs

-"Deliver Us" is the film's opening number, serving to show the violence and hardships endured by the Hebrew slaves, and the despair of Moses's mother.
+"Deliver Us" is the film's opening number, serving to show the violence and hardships endured by the Israelite slaves, and the despair of Moses's mother.
 The song alternates dramatically between male slave voices over heavy drum beats, and women's voices singing a gentle lullaby to the baby Moses.

-The lullaby portion of "Deliver Us" was performed by Israeli singer Ofra Haza and Disney actress Eden Riegel, while the music was composed by Hans Zimmer.
-Christopher Coleman explained "'Deliver Us' features the powerful vocals I was hoping for...
-This track concludes with an abruptness which is very similar to the opening track of Zimmer’s Oscar-winning score for The Lion King."
-Stephen Schwartz explained his use of the word "Elohim" in the song.
-"I wanted an authentic sounding Hebrew reference to God to help set the time and place.
+The lullaby portion of "Deliver Us" was performed by Israeli singer Ofra Haza (the first lines in Hebrew across all dubbed versions) and Disney actress Eden Riegel, with music composed by Hans Zimmer.
+Christopher Coleman explained that "'Deliver Us' features the powerful vocals I was hoping for...
+This track concludes with an abruptness which is very similar to the opening track of Zimmer's Oscar-winning score for The Lion King".
+Stephen Schwartz explained his use of the word "Elohim" in the song: "I wanted an authentic sounding Hebrew reference to God to help set the time and place.
 My first choice was "Adonai", but I was told by the religious consultants on the film that it would have been sacrilegious to use that term in that way in those days.
 So I selected "Elohim" instead, partly because it was slightly archaic, and partly because the scansion of the word fit the music!"